kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ---

-## 🚨 Why This Pipeline Matters
+## 🚨 EEG Signal Processing Fundamentals

 ---

-## EEG Signal Processing Fundamentals

 Neural activity in the human brain begins between the 17th and 23rd weeks of prenatal development.
 From this early stage onward, it is believed that the brain continuously generates electrical signals that reflect not only brain function but also the overall physiological state of the body.
 This insight drives the use of advanced digital signal processing techniques to analyze electroencephalogram (EEG) signals recorded from the human brain.